-Child’s letter stirs President Obama to visit Flint and see water crisis firsthand
+Child’s letter stirs Obama’s visit to Flint

 Washington — President Barack Obama is planning to visit Flint on May 4 to spotlight the city’s lead-contaminated water that has deprived the city’s 100,000 residents of reliable access to drinking and bathing water.